1995–96 in English football: Division One

 Sunderland gave their best performance in years by clinching the Division One title, and were joined among the elite by runners-up Derby County and play-off winners Leicester City.
 Crystal Palace conceded a last-minute Leicester winner at Wembley, and would have gone up automatically had it not been for their dismal first half of the season.

 Luton Town, Watford and Millwall, who had all played in the top flight at some stage in the last nine seasons, went down to Division Two.
-Millwall had been top of the league five months before going down on the final day of the season before a 6–0 defeat at Sunderland signaled a dramatic decline in their fortunes.
+Millwall had been top of the league five months before going down on the final day of the season, a 6–0 defeat at Sunderland signalling a dramatic decline in their fortunes.

 Oldham Athletic narrowly avoided a second relegation in three seasons, while Wolverhampton Wanderers finished 20th and the last safe place was secured by Portsmouth.
 Norwich City and Birmingham City finished in the bottom half of the table after both enjoying spells at the top during the first half of the season.
 West Bromwich Albion finished 12th after a dramatic season where they had looked like promotion contenders in the autumn, before enduring a 14-match winless run where they picked up just one point and dropped into the relegation zone.